status-im/nimbus-eth2/docs/the_nimbus_book/src/web3-backup.md

 # Backup web3 provider

+TODO: This is no longer correct (See the support for using multiple ELs)
+      Find all links that point to here and fix them.

 Nimbus supports using multiple web3 providers, in case one breaks or goes down.
 These web3 providers must share JWT secret and will be used in a fallback manner, meaning that when the first one fails, the second one will be used instead until the first one is back up.